Hey, I’m Jake.

 I found myself needing a new addiction.
 So I tried Corporate America – a company man.

 But again, my body shot me the middle finger.
 Patella tendonitis came back within two weeks of quitting my job.
 Another setback.
 I was devastated.
-There were a lot of tear-filled Epsom salt baths that summer.
+There were a few teary-eyed Epsom salt baths that summer.
 I had no direction.

 So I did what any logical twenty-something does when the real world forgets to use lube and go slow…